-Autism, you see, is “invisible” to the general public in the sense that many afflicted with autism look normal…just like you and me.
+Autism, you see, is “invisible” to the general public in the sense that many autistic individuals look normal… just like you and me.
 Despite autism being one of the most common developmental disabilities, many professionals in the medical, educational, and vocational fields, are not aware of how autism affects people.

 One day, I was at the barber’s, alone with my son dealing with the full force of his meltdown.
 The kicking was one thing but the screaming was piercing and at the top of his lungs.
 He was upset because he was getting his haircut.
 Months later, I would find out that the sensation of hair falling down on his shoulders were akin to multiple paper cuts all at once.